 Morpho often apparently 'hang' after several hundred kilobytes has been transferred.

-#1 Updated by Dan Higgins over 17 years ago
+#1 Updated by Dan Higgins almost 18 years ago

 I created a new data package containing one of the PISCO large CODAR data files

 (~47MB).
 Submitting it to Metacat seemed to work fine (~10 secs of so from